tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 We connected more back end information to the front end including appointment data so it can be displayed in a MyAccount dash.

-We started setting up tests, installing Vitest and created our first test page.
+We started setting up front end tests, installing Vitest and created our first test page.

 **What blockers/issues are you having?**

 Had to rewatch the react testing lesson to be able to set up Vitest properly.

-**What blockers/issues are you having?**
+**What do you plan to do in the next 24 hours?**

 Finish the MyAccount dashboard and have it display all appropriate user data neatly.